amoshochman/simple-app-server/README.md

 - Every order is created within a new thread, as the response can be available only after the last order from the batch is filled.

 - Every batch is added to a map as they need to be safely removed once the execution server returns the updated values.
-That is, for example a contiguous data structure like a list would be problematic in this case.
+That is, a contiguous data structure like a list would be very non efficient.

 - Every batch, besides the list of orders, includes two variables:
 <br/>1. "executed": a boolean.
-It's true once the batch was sent to execution.
-All the threads except "the last one" from the batch use it to know when to return the response.
+Becomes true once the batch was sent to execution.
+All the threads in the batch except _the last one_ use it to know when the response became available.
 <br/>2. "finished_orders_num": an integer.
-It's the number of orders in a batch that already took the values returned by the execution server.
-"The last order" from the batch uses it to know when the batch can be safely deleted.
+The number of orders in a batch that already stored the values returned by the execution server.
+Used by the _last order_ from the batch to know when the batch can be safely deleted.

 - If an integer is passed as the first parameter to the main function, then it's used as the size of the batches.
 Otherwise, the default is used (10).